citusdata/citus_docs/articles/aggregation.rst

 can leverage the INSERT ..
 SELECT syntax.

 INSERT ..
-SELECT queries that can be pushed down to the workers are supported, which excludes some SQL functionality such as limits, unions, and window functions.
+SELECT queries that can be pushed down to the workers are supported, which excludes some SQL functionality such as limits, and unions.
 Since the result will be inserted into a co-located shard in the destination table, we need to make sure that the distribution column (e.g. tenant\_id) is preserved in the aggregation and is included in joins.
 INSERT ..
-SELECT commands on distributed tables will usually look like:
+SELECT commands on distributed tables will usually look
+like:

 .. code-block:: postgres